Sarah Martha Baker: Research

 Baker belonged to a pioneering era in ecology when researchers began to use experimentation to take ecology beyond being merely descriptive.
 She was not the only one to think the shore provided good opportunities for ecological study.
 Baker's work on seaweed zoning explored the tendency for different types to thrive at different distances from the high tide mark.
 She decided to test whether "differential tolerance to desiccation stress was what determines zonation in marine algae".
 She undertook the laborious work of measuring distances on the shore, collecting specimens, putting them in numerous jars and "var[ying] their exposure to drying".
 Her conclusions suggested that competition between the various Fucaceae was important.
 This idea went out of fashion for some time but is now accepted as part of the explanation for zonation.
 One writer has even called her "prophetic".
 When she began to look at the effects of formaldehyde on living plants her experimental methods became more complex and sophisticated.
 She went on studying photosynthesis and had intended to do more in that field had she not died young.

 Volunteering

 Alongside her scientific work she did voluntary work for the Society of Friends (Quakers) and is credited with an inspirational quotation used on the ‘Botanists’ panel of a Quaker tapestry which comes from an obituary report of her Sunday school students’ memories of her.
 When the First World War began she joined University College's Voluntary Aid Detachment.

-End of life
+Death

 She died on 29 May 1917 just before reaching her 30th birthday.
 The Times claimed that "her death was due to overwork".
 A Sarah M. Baker Memorial Prize was established at University College London in 1919 and is still awarded today.